Heisenberg double versus deformed derivatives: More on deformed derivatives

-\nxpoint Coalgebra isomorphism $\xi:S(\gg)\to U(\gg)$ induces a transpose map $\xi^T:U^*(\gg)\to S^*(\gg)$, which is consequently an algebra isomorphism.
-There is an isomorphism between $S^*(\gg)\cong\hat{S}(\gg^*)$ where $\hat{S}(\gg^*)$ denotes a completed symmetric algebra on the dual; the isomorphism depends on a normalization of a pairing (cf.~\cite{ldWeyl}, {\bf 10.4, 10.5}).
-Furthermore, functionals in $S^*(\gg)\cong \hat{S}(\gg^*)$ can be identified with infinite order differential operators with constant coefficients: a differential operator applied to a polynomial in $S(\gg)$ and then evaluated at $0$, gives rise to a differential operator.
-If the dual generators of $\gg^*\subset \hat{S}(\gg^*)$ corresponding to the basis $x_1,\ldots,x_n$ are denoted as the partial derivatives $\partial^i$, this rule and identification explains the choice of normalization in~\cite{ldWeyl}.
+\nxpoint ({\bf Some connections between the basic data}) Coalgebra isomorphism $\xi:S(\gg)\to U(\gg)$ induces a transpose map $\xi^T:U^*(\gg)\to S^*(\gg)$, which is consequently an algebra isomorphism.
+There is an isomorphism $S^*(\gg)\cong\hat{S}(\gg^*)$ where $\hat{S}(\gg^*)$ denotes a completed symmetric algebra on the dual; the isomorphism depends on a normalization of a pairing between $\hat{S}(\gg^*)$ and $S(\gg)$ (cf.~\cite{ldWeyl}, {\bf 10.4, 10.5}). the functionals in $S^*(\gg)\cong \hat{S}(\gg^*)$ can be identified with the infinite order differential operators with constant coefficients: a differential operator applied to a polynomial in $S(\gg)$ and then evaluated at $0$, defines a differential operator.
+If the dual generators of $\gg^*\subset \hat{S}(\gg^*)$ corresponding to the basis $x_1,\ldots,x_n$ are denoted as the partial derivatives $\partial^i$, this rule and identification explains the choice of normalization in~\cite{ldWeyl}, Sec. {\bf 10}.
 The topological coproduct on $U^*(\gg)$ which is the algebraic transpose to the product on $U(\gg)$, is (for $\xi$ being the symmetrization map) written as a formal differential operators in $\hat{S}(\gg^*)$ in~\cite{ReshQLieBialg}, where the generalizations for Lie bialgebras are considered.
-In~\cite{ldWeyl} we have shown that this coproduct is the same as a coproduct obtained by using Leibniz rules defined in terms of the deformed commutation relations; and in the case of symmetric ordering we have exhibited (\cite{ldWeyl}) a Feynman-like diagram expansion summing to basically a Fourier-transformed form of the BCH series.
+In~\cite{scopr} we have shown that this deformed coproduct is the same as a coproduct obtained by using Leibniz rules defined in terms of the deformed commutation relations; and in the case of symmetric ordering we have exhibited\cite{scopr} a Feynman-like diagram expansion summing to what is essentially a Fourier-transformed form of the BCH series.